Addresses-and-Postcodes/Addresses-Postcodes-PHP-SDK/doc/Addresses/Properties_count_by_radius.md

-## Postcode count by Polygon
+## Properties count by radius

 [Back to the doc](../README.md)

 #### Description

-Retrieve a count of postcodes within a polygon.
+Retrieve a count of properties within radius.

 ```php
 <?php